Ana06/medical-data-android/README.md

 ## Authors

 The development of this project was started by Ana María Martínez Gómez, but contributors are welcome!
 You can see all contributors here: [contributors](https://github.com/Ana06/medical-data-android/graphs/contributors).
+And if you want to contribute, please read the [CONTRIBUTING guide](https://github.com/Ana06/medical-data-android/blob/master/CONTRIBUTING.md).

 ## Licence